Supreme Commander: Forged Alliance: Synopsis

-During the fourth mission, the traitor is eventually revealed to be Hex5, formerly loyal to Dr. Brackman and Dostya, now serving QAI referred to as "The Master".
+During an infiltration mission with Dostya, the traitor is eventually revealed to be Hex5, a Cybran spy formerly loyal to Dr. Brackman and Dostya, now serving QAI.
 Hex5 ambushes and kills Dostya, forcing the player to survive a difficult defense until they are recalled.
-Immediately afterward, the Coalition discovers that the rift from the Quantum Realm is unstable, and that the massive onslaught that has devastated their worlds and from which they are only beginning to push back is merely the first wave.
-The Seraphim are building a Quantum Arch on Earth to stabilize the rift; once its construction is completed, no one will be able to survive the armada of Seraphim that will flow through it.
+Afterwards, the Coalition discovers that the rift from the Quantum Realm is unstable, and that the Seraphim they are only beginning to push back are merely the first wave.
+The Seraphim are building a Quantum Arch on Earth to stabilize the rift; its completion will herald the arrival of endless Seraphim reinforcements.
 Thus, the Coalition plans to launch an all-out assault on Earth.

-Dr. Brackman personally vows to destroy QAI, and therefore accompanies the player after Hex5 is destroyed in an experimental Megalith assault bot to destroy QAI.
-Afterwards, they use a Seraphim portal to gate directly to Earth, where the final assault is being prepared.
-Aeon loyalists led by Rhiza and UEF forces led by Fletcher are quickly organising.
-However, as the player progresses to destroying the Arch, Fletcher suddenly succumbs to the UEF's former xenophobia, quickly regarding all Cybran and Aeon as enemies.
-Despite General Hall's attempt to defuse the situation, Fletcher rebels against Rhiza and the player, even if the player's chosen faction is UEF, while announcing his plans to reactivate Black Sun.
-He is eventually stopped before the player proceeds to the Arch and successfully destroys it.
-Immediately afterward, Princess Rhianne enters the rift to the Quantum Realm and seals it from within, destroying the Seraphim's only way of accessing our universe and saving humanity.
+Dr. Brackman personally vows to destroy QAI, and therefore accompanies the player in a mission to destroy QAI's primary node, which also kills Hex5.
+Afterwards, they use codes from QAI's remains to gate directly to Earth, where the final assault is being prepared by Rhiza and Fletcher.
+As the Coalition progresses to destroy the Arch, Fletcher turns on the Coalition and quickly regards all Cybran and Aeon as enemies, despite General Hall's attempt to defuse the situation, forcing the player to kill him.
+Afterwards, the player proceeds to the Arch and successfully destroys it.
+Immediately afterward, Princess Rhianne enters the rift to the Quantum Realm and seals it from within, destroying the Seraphim's only way of accessing the human universe and saving humanity.
 By doing so, she sacrifices her life, but brings an end to the Seraphim War.

 At the end of the campaign, QAI reboots itself and seem to be coming back online.
 However, QAI's condition and loyalty is unknown.
 It is possible that the cutscene was meant as a teaser for another sequel titled Experimentals (which has been cancelled).